Xography/Aeon/README.md

 #Aeon Framework

-The Aeon Framework is a powerful, generic data-driven framework to implement real-time 2D/3D applications, such as simulations, VR and games.
+The Aeon Core Framework library provides a set of versatile, commonly needed classes for building a high performance, data-driven real time application with C++.

 ## Components
 The Aeon Framework provides all core functionality for a game and abstract subsystems (Renderer, Input, Audio, Platform, UI).
 It provides a collection of common classes and templates that are required for developing for applications of this nature.